AbhishekKantharia/AbhishekKantharia/README.md

-I am a Software Engineer/Developer.
-I have previously worked with CargoFL, Cognizant, TrakInvest, VedaInfo and Infosys with an overall experience of 3 years and 2 months.
-As of now I have been working with CargoFL for the past 2 months, and my responsibilities include
+I am a Aspiring Software Engineer/Developer.
+And, my contributions include:

 1) Helping with the design and development of software
 2) Testing and debugging software to keep it optimized